skypjack/entt/docs/md/entity.md

 iterate the underlying data structures.<br/>
 The class template `basic_registry` lets users decide what's the preferred type to represent an entity.
-Because `std::uint32_t` is large enough for almost all the cases, there exists also the type `entt::entity` for it, as well as the alias `entt::registry` for `entt::basic_registry<entt::entity>`.
+Because `std::uint32_t` is large enough for almost all the cases, there exists also the type `entt::entity` for it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.

 Entities are represented by _entity identifiers_.
-An entity identifier is an opaque type that users should not inspect or modify in any way.
-It carries information about the entity itself and its version.<br/>
+An entity identifier carries information about the entity itself and its version.<br/>
 User defined identifiers can be introduced by means of the `ENTT_OPAQUE_TYPE` macro if needed.